Documentation

 #raw("fn " + "main() {}", lang: "rust")

-If no syntax highlighting is available by default for your specified language tag (or if you want to override the built-in definition), you may provide a custom syntax specification file to the syntaxes field.
+If no syntax highlighting is available by default for your specified language tag (or if you want to override the built-in definition), you may provide a custom syntax specification file to the syntaxes parameter.

 Styling